Consensys/truffle-webpack-demo/README.md

 ### Running

+The Web3 RPC location will be picked up from the `truffle.js` file.

 0. Clone this repo
 0. `npm install`
 0. Make sure `testrpc` is running on its default port.
 Then:
-  - `WEB3_RPC_LOCATION=http://localhost:8545 npm run start` - Starts the development server
+  - `npm run start` - Starts the development server
-  - `WEB3_RPC_LOCATION=http://localhost:8545 npm run build` - Generates a build
+  - `npm run build` - Generates a build
   - `truffle test` - Run the rest suite